On a cruise, there are lots of situations where you can get things for free but the cruise line wants you to pay for them.

 How to Find Free Cruise Excursions

 I’d taken some brilliant free walking tours in Europe.
-It is of course generally expected that you’ll give a tip at the end but even still this is much cheaper than you’d pay for an organised tour and you’ll learn a lot more about real life in a city.
+If you choose one with a guide It is of course generally expected that you’ll give a tip at the end – but even still this is much cheaper than paying for a cruise line organised tour – and you’ll learn a lot more about real life in the city.

 Booking Your Own Version of Ship Excursions